liu-nlp/dl4nlp/module3.md

 <!--* Introduction to Assignment 3 [[video](https://youtu.be/C7PnsTie1YA)]-->

-The [the second programming assignment](https://github.com/liu-nlp/dl4nlp/tree/master/assignment3) is dedicated to the task of *dependency parsing*.
+The [the third programming assignment](https://github.com/liu-nlp/dl4nlp/tree/master/assignment3) is dedicated to the task of *dependency parsing*.
 More specifically, you will implement a simplified version of the dependency parser used by [Glavaš and Vulić (2021)](http://dx.doi.org/10.18653/v1/2021.eacl-main.270).